PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 (*i.e.* species have a distance of 0, genus of 1, family of 2, sbu-classes of 3,
 and everything else 4), but specific scores can be passed for *any* taxonomic level know to the NCBI name table.

+# Conclusion

+`NCBITaxonomy.jl` enables rapid, taxonomically-restricted, adaptive matching for taxonomic names.
+By implementing various combinations of search strategies, it allows users to (i) optimize the speed of their queries and (ii) avoid usual caveats of simple string matching.
+Through explicit exceptions, it allows to write code that will handle the possible edge cases that cannot be solved automatically in a way that does not interrupt execution, or requires manual input by the user.
+Given the breadth of the NCBI taxonomy database, `NCBITaxonomy.jl` is particularly suited to the name cleaning of large datasets of names.

 **Acknowledgements:** This work was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909 and a grant